mrzahaki/dynagraph/README.md

 - **Draw Mode:** Hold right-click to enable dynamic edge creation.
 Release to disable.
 - **Optimal Path:** Select start and stop nodes to visualize the optimal path.
 - **Removing Elements:** Double-click nodes or edges to remove them interactively.
+- **Node Selection:** Click once on a node to set it as the start node, twice to set it as the stop node.
+- **Stop Node Removal:** Click thrice on a pre-selected stop node to remove the stop node property.

 ## Technologies Used